shayki5/print-workflow-dispatch-inputs/README.md

 # Print Workflow Dispatch Inputs and Env Vars

 This GitHub Action prints all input values from a `workflow_dispatch` event to the log.
-Optionally, it can also print all environment variables.
-It's a simple and effective tool for debugging or verifying input values and environment settings in your manually triggered workflows.
+Optionally, it can also print environment variables and add inputs to the GitHub Summary in a collapsible format.

 ## Features

 - Prints all `workflow_dispatch` inputs to the log
 - Optionally prints all environment variables
+- Optionally adds inputs to GitHub Summary in a collapsible format
 - Minimal configuration required
-- Doesn't require a GitHub token
 - Lightweight and fast

 ## Usage